Skip to main content

 Overview

-The CLV model dashboard is a visual representation of the data and insights generated by the Skypoint-powered CLV model.
+The CLV model dashboard is a visual representation of the data and insights generated by the Skypoint AI-powered CLV model.
 It displays various metrics and charts that provide a comprehensive view of customer lifetime value.

 The predicted value of a customer is based on the history of business transactions.
 With the help of metrics and graphs, you can track and analyze the financial value of your customers over the course of their relationship with a business.
 It helps to identify and target high-value customers, optimize marketing and sales strategies, and make informed business decisions.